albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 .responsive[![FatJAR Layers](assets/images/FatJAR Layers - V1.png)]

-[//]: # (Should we have a quick demo here showing that the first two intermediate layers are cached but the third and the subsequent layers are not?)
+[//]: # (Should we have a quick demo here showing that the first two intermediate layers are cached but the third and the subsequent layers are not? => This is a bit tricky.
+It is clear that the 3rd etc layer is not getting cached.
+However I think it is not completely clear why you are showing the same thing happening 3 times.
+I guess you want to show how many extra layers are piling up?
+Maybe add a red arrow that the only important info here is the number of layers that you could cache with layered jars.
+But let's discuss it on Wendesday.)

 ---